Enlarged Breasts in Men (Gynecomastia)

 Gynecomastia Symptoms

 The main symptom of gynecomastia is enlarged breasts.
 It often begins as a slight bump or lump behind the nipple.
-This enlargement is usually painless, but some men experience tenderness.
+This enlargement is usually painless, but some males experience tenderness.
 While it usually occurs in both breasts, it can occur in only one.

 What Causes Gynecomastia?

+There are many reasons why gynecomastia develops, but the most common cause is a hormonal imbalance.
 In breast tissue, there are receptors that can cause breast tissue to grow (estrogen receptors) or to not grow (androgen receptors).
 If a male has higher levels of estrogen than normal in their body, their breast tissue grows.

 There are some periods in a male's life when they do have higher estrogen levels, including:

-• Puberty: Half of adolescent boys will experience gynecomastia, usually at around age 13 or 14.
+• Puberty: Half of adolescent males will experience gynecomastia, usually at around age 13 or 14.
 It often goes away on its own within six months to two years, but the condition can persist into adulthood.

 Other Causes